ZupIT/beagle-docs/content/en/home/API/Components/Layout/Pageview.md

 ## What is it?

 `PageView` component is a container that present pages that it will be horizontally displayed.
-They can be any server driven object.
+They can be any server-driven object.

 {{% alert color="info" %}}
-O Page View refers to its view size on mobile devices \(Android or iOS\).
-The page view size is determined by the father that it is in, meaning that, the width and the height will be defined by the component father.
+The Page View refers to its view size on mobile devices \(Android or iOS\).
+This size is determined by the father that it is in, which means that the width and the height will also be defined by the component father.

 For example, a Page View can be declared inside of a [**Container**](/home/api/components/layout/container) and the width and the height will define the page view size.
 {{% /alert %}}